 Funny thing is, Tiny is female (note the eyelashes, you can always tell by the eyelashes).

 This is evidence of how powerful gender ideology can be.
 Tiny’s actual fictional femaleness is less powerful than the ideological association of boys and dinosaurs.
-Hence, a Tiny Boy’s Costume.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Hence, a Tiny Boy’s Costume.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.